Image of recycling facility shows paper material moving on belt

 • Positively impact 10 million people in our communities through targeted social impact programs by 2030, using the equivalent of 2% of our net income

-• 11.6 By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management
+• Target 11.6 By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management

 Goal 12: Responsible Consumption and Production

-Our Progress
+Our Impact

-WM-Aligned Goals
+WM-Aligned Targets

 2025

-• 50% of alternative fuel vehicles to run on renewable natural gas (RNG)
+• 50% of alternative fuel vehicles to run on renewable natural gas

 • Develop fugitive emissions measurements systems